gabrielmaximo/MyResume/README.md

 * [**AirCnC**](https://github.com/gabrielmaximo/AirCnC): A simple web & mobile application, using NodeJs, React and React Native based on AirBnB.
 * [**MeetAppI**](https://github.com/gabrielmaximo/MeetApp/tree/master/backend): API-REST constructed with NodeJs this application was based on Meetup
 * [**GoBarber**](https://github.com/gabrielmaximo/GoBarber/tree/master/backend): API-REST (NodeJs), makes schedules for hairdressing salons or barber shops.
-* [**LaunchDevs**](https://github.com/adamdias/launchdevs): Open source web application developed in team with RocketSeat students, with the purpose of fixing all the knowledge of the course that the company offers.
+* [**LaunchDevs**](https://github.com/adamdias/launchdevs): Open source web application developed in team.
+The purpose of this application was to fix the knowledge of NodeJs, React and React Native through a real project.

 ## What do I study?
 How do I study?
 * I am currently a student of [**RocketSeat**](https://rocketseat.com.br/), seeking knowledge of the main market stacks **(NodeJs, React, React Native)**, beside that I have some **design skills** for **UI prototyping, UX and database modeling (DER - chen notation)** I'm graduating in **Computer Science** at Federal University of Uberlândia, learning various techniques of optimization and software performance.I really expect an oportunity to have "face to face" conversation with you and to be able to present all my skills, oh and thanks for reading till here!